rolandpj1968/mam/docs/overview.md

 ## Introduction

 The multi-accumulator machine (*MAM*) is an machine- and *instruction set architecture* (ISA) that fits into the general category of explicitly-parallel VLIW machines.
 MAM goes somewhat further than typical VLIW architectures and ISA's by directly driving multiple mostly-independent execution units from execution-unit-specific (sub-)operations within a single *instruction*.
 Each (hardware) execution unit is driven by a specific *slot* in the (long) instruction.
-Each slot within the instruction 'word' is 8 bits; the instruction comprises a collection of these 8-bit operations and the semantics of instruction execution is that all (non-NOP) operands in the instruction word are executed in parallel.
+Each slot within the instruction 'word' is 8 bits; the instruction comprises a collection of these 8-bit operations and the semantics of instruction execution is that all (non-NOP) operations in the instruction word are executed in parallel.

 In general a specific MAM *model* comprises a particular collection of execution units of various types - a typical model would include some number of *arithmetic* units, some *memory* (load/store) units and a *flow-control* (branch/call et al) unit.